 Special education needs

 The first special school was established in 1973 targeting children with visual impairments.
 Special education was expanded in 2001 through a pilot programme based on an integrated school for special needs education at Changangkha Lower Secondary School, Thimphu.
-In 2003, a school for hearing impaired students was opened in Drukgyel Lower Secondary School.
+In 2003, a school for hearing-impaired students was opened in Drukgyel Lower Secondary School.

-At the international level, Bhutan signed the UN Convention on the Rights of the Persons with Disabilities (CRPD) in 2010 and is yet to ratify.
+At the international level, Bhutan signed the UN Convention on the Rights of the Persons with Disabilities in 2010 and is yet to ratify.

-In 2012, the National Policy on Special Education Needs (NPSEN) was adopted, marking a shift in the approach towards inclusion in education.
-With the purpose of empowering every learner with special education needs and ensure they have equal access to appropriate, enabling and responsive education, it calls for including or integrating children with mild to moderate disabilities into regular settings by providing them with support services, appropriate infrastructure and adequate teachers and support personnel.
-In the long-term, the Policy intends to make the education system more inclusive.
+In 2012, the NPSEN was adopted, marking a shift in the approach towards inclusion in education.
+With the purpose of empowering every learner with special education needs and ensuring they have equal access to appropriate, enabling and responsive education, it calls for including or integrating children with mild to moderate disabilities into regular settings by providing them with support services, appropriate infrastructure and adequate teachers and support personnel.
+In the long term, the policy intends to make the education system more inclusive.
 The objective is to provide students with special education needs with specialized, appropriate educational services and facilities, including trained personnel, as reaffirmed in the 2019 draft National Education Policy.

 Ethnic and linguistic groups